 What will I get?

 To begin with, let’s face the fact that there’s no way back for Magento.
-Sooner or later, the community will get focused solely on version 2.x up until the time Magento 3.x appears on the shelves.
-Ultimately, this means you’ll gradually stop receiving any security or functionality updates for your plugins, themes and the platform itself.
+Soon, the community will get focused solely on version 2.x up until the time Magento 3.x appears on the shelves.
+Ultimately, this means you’ll stop receiving any security or functionality updates for your plugins, themes and the platform itself.

 However, instead of talking about vague benefits you may get in the future (or not), here’re 3 key advantages for store owners you’ll receive right after the upgrade: